-The food products operation business was operated by the subsidiaries of the Company to produce and supply barbequed food and Taiwanese Lou Mei to concessionaire stores in major supermarket chains in Hong Kong.
+The food products operation business was operated by the subsidiaries of the Company to produce and supply barbequed food through the newly promoted brand "Dai Gor BBQ" and our own retail stores to the customer in Hong Kong.

-For the Year 2020, the food products operation recorded a decrease in revenue to approximately HK\$55.82 million when compared with approximately HK\$119.06 million for the 2019 due to the pandemic and tough competition which resulted in termination of all outlets during the last quarter of 2020.
+For the Year 2021, the food products operation recorded a decrease in revenue to approximately HK\$2.3 million when compared with approximately HK\$55.8 million for the 2020 due to the pandemic and tough competition.